lshzndx/metabase/docs/users-guide/04-asking-questions.md

 ### Filtering by a segment

-If your Metabase administrators have created special named filters for the table you're viewing, they’ll appear at the top of the filter dropdown in purple text with a star next to them.
+If your VLink administrators have created special named filters for the table you're viewing, they’ll appear at the top of the filter dropdown in purple text with a star next to them.
 These are called [**Segments**](../administration-guide/07-segments-and-metrics.md), and they're shortcuts to a combination of filters that are commonly used in your organization.
 They might be called things like “Active Users,” or “Most Popular Products.”

 ### Filters with `OR`